SUSE Manager Daemon (rhnsd)

 For example, if you want configure a two hour time interval:

-The file will be saved as
+The file is saved as